nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Jump to top](#fluffle-user-guide)

 #### Finding names from name database: `filter name`
-You can get the list of names after filtering from the stored list of names.
+Gets the list of names after filtering from the stored list of names.
 Format: `filter name NAME`

 Example usage: